sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 ##### Unified Matcher: `Matcher`

-Unified Matcher API allows to build matcher trees of unrestricted depth. gRPC will reject any matcher definition with
+While the Unified Matcher API allows for matcher trees of arbitrary depth, gRPC will reject any matcher definition with a tree depth greater than 100, NACKing the xDS resource.

 We will support the following fields in the [`xds.type.matcher.v3.Matcher`](https://github.com/cncf/xds/blob/b4127c9b8d78b77423fd25169f05b7476b6ea932/xds/type/matcher/v3/matcher.proto#L22)